aang114/bitcoin-node/README.md

 ## Solution

-This repository contains a proof-of-concept Go implementation of a Bitcoin Node, where the first 3 [milestones](#Milestone) of the task are completed.
+This repository contains a proof-of-concept Go implementation of a Bitcoin Node, where the first 3 [milestones](#Milestones) have been completed.
 This node is also able to gracefully shutdown.
-Furthemore, it stores all its received blocks to disk while shutting down and also reads from disk for blocks while starting up.
+Furthermore, it stores all its received blocks to disk while shutting down and also reads from disk for blocks while starting up.

 ### Running the Node